jnormington/postal-service/README.md

 bundle exec rspec
 ```

-# Running the service locally
+## Running the service locally

-Running the following command
+Running the following command for running the backend API.
+Which will start the API on port 9292 by default

 ```sh
 bundle exec rackup
 ```

+Open the following HTML file in `frontend/index.html` in your favourite browser and away you go with the form

 # Endpoints